How to Remove Yourself from PeopleFinders (2026 Guide)

 Tips for a Successful PeopleFinders Opt-Out

-Try a different browser if you get bot-blocked.
-PeopleFinders uses Cloudflare protection that can be aggressive with certain browsers, VPNs, or ad blockers.
-If the opt-out page will not load, try using a standard Chrome or Firefox browser without extensions and without a VPN.
+Switch browser if you get bot-blocked.
+PeopleFinders uses Cloudflare that gets aggressive with certain browsers, VPNs, or ad blockers.
+If the opt-out page will not load, use plain Chrome or Firefox with no extensions and no VPN.

 Check both paid and free results.
-PeopleFinders shows a free preview and then more detail behind a paywall.
-Even after opting out, verify that neither the free summary nor the paid report returns your data.
-Sometimes the free listing is removed but the paid record persists (or vice versa).
+PeopleFinders shows a free preview and a paid report.
+After opting out, verify that neither returns your data.
+Sometimes the free listing goes but the paid record persists, or vice versa.

 Monitor for re-listing.
-Set a calendar reminder to check PeopleFinders 60 to 90 days after your removal.
-If your profile reappears, submit a new opt-out request immediately.
-The sooner you catch a re-listing, the less time your data is exposed.
+Calendar a check 60 to 90 days after removal.
+The sooner you catch a re-list, the less time your data is exposed.

 Frequently Asked Questions

-Yes, PeopleFinders is a legitimate and legally operating business.
-It has been running since 1999 and aggregates publicly available records.
-However, “legitimate” does not mean “good for your privacy.”
-PeopleFinders collects and sells personal information that most people would prefer to keep private, and they are legally permitted to do so under current U.S. law.
-The fact that they offer an opt-out process is a concession, not a legal requirement in most states.
+Yes, PeopleFinders operates legally.
+That does not mean it is good for your privacy.
+The site collects and sells personal information that most people would prefer to keep private, and current U.S. law allows it.
+The opt-out process they offer is a concession, not a legal requirement in most states.
+"Legal" and "ethical" are not the same word.

 How long does PeopleFinders removal take?

-PeopleFinders typically processes opt-out requests within 7 to 14 days.
-After you submit your removal request and it is confirmed, your listing should be removed from their search results within that timeframe.
-If your profile is still visible after two weeks, try submitting the request again — processing delays or technical issues can sometimes cause the first request to fail.
+7 to 14 days.
+After you submit and the request is confirmed, your listing should be gone within that window.
+If your profile is still visible after two weeks, submit again.
+Processing delays and technical issues sometimes drop the first attempt.

 Does PeopleFinders have my criminal records?

 PeopleFinders aggregates publicly available court records, which can include criminal charges, convictions, and sex offender registry entries.
-However, the depth and accuracy of criminal records varies significantly by state and county.
-Opting out of PeopleFinders removes their copy of these records from their search results, but it does not remove the underlying court records from public access.
+Depth and accuracy vary by state and county.
+Opting out removes PeopleFinders's copy from their search results.
+It does not seal or expunge the underlying court records.

 Is PeopleFinders connected to other data broker sites?

-PeopleFinders operates independently and is not part of a larger network like PeopleConnect (which owns Intelius, TruthFinder, and Instant Checkmate).
-Removing your data from PeopleFinders does not affect your listings on any other data broker site.
-You need to submit separate opt-out requests to each broker individually.
+PeopleFinders operates independently.
+It is not part of the PeopleConnect family (Intelius, TruthFinder, Instant Checkmate).
+Removing your data from PeopleFinders does nothing to other brokers.
+Each requires its own opt-out.
 See our complete opt-out guide.

 Or skip the manual work entirely